Getting Married in Africa

 Documents: Valid ten-year passport, birth certificates.
 If applicable: decree absolute (if divorced), death and marriage certificate (if widowed), adoption certificate (if adopted) and/or deed pool proof (if name changed).
 Minimum age: 21.
 Letter of parental consent.

-Documents: Valid ten-year passports, birth certificates.
+Documents: Valid ten-year passports, and birth certificates.
 A statutory declaration must be obtained stating that you are both single and free to marry.
 This must be stamped and sealed and state the words "solicitor", "notary public" or "Commissioner of Oaths".
 Handwritten documents are not accepted.
 If applicable: decree absolute (if divorced), death certificate (if widowed) and/or deed poll proof (if name changed).
 Minimum age: If you are aged under 21 years you must obtain parental consent in the form of a Statutory Declaration stamped and signed by a solicitor.

-Documents: Valid ten-year passports, birth certificates.
+Documents: Valid ten-year passports, and birth certificates.
 If applicable: decree absolute issued at least six months previously (if divorced) or death and marriage certificate (if widowed).
 Minimum age: 18 years.
-If bride is under 18, the approval of her father is needed.
+If the bride is under 18, the approval of her father is needed.

 Please note: The information provided above is to be used only as a guide.
-We advise in all cases that you contact the relevant official government offices of the destination at which you choose to marry, for up to date legal requirements, before booking your wedding.
+We advise in all cases that you contact the relevant official government offices of the destination at which you choose to marry, for up-to-date legal requirements, before booking your wedding.

 Get a Trip Quote Order a Brochure